Top summer destinations in the PH for wildlife and beach lovers

 Talisay, Bacolod is where the famous ruins of the mansion of Don Mariano Ledesma Lacson is located.
 Built in the 1900s, this grandiose infrastructure was burned down during the World War II to prevent the Japanese military from using it as headquarters.

-Cebu, for years, has been known as one of the country’s best and most sought-after summer destinations, thanks to its wealth in wondrous attractions.
+One of the urban breaks in the Philippines is Cebu.
+For years, it has been known as one of the country’s best and most sought-after summer destinations, thanks to its wealth in wondrous attractions.
 A delightful mixture of nature, modern wonders, historic sites and beaches, the city of Cebu truly has something special in store for everyone.

 Want to spend your summer in the Cebu differently but do not want to go far?
 There’s a really cool place up the mountains of Cebu called the Temple of Leah.
 This huge Greek-mythology-inspired infrastructure (which is still undergoing construction) was actually built by the owner for his wife.
 Think of it as the Taj Mahal of Cebu.